dephrat/BasicThreadPool/README.md

 The point is to prepare for turning my 'PuzzleSolver' project multithreaded.

 Design details:
-- Threads are both consumers and producers
 - The main thread creates the first task
+- Threads consume and produce tasks
 - The program ends when all tasks are done